About Kalmar Castle

 Kalmar Castle or ‘Kalmar Slott’ is a medieval castle whose history dates back to the twelfth century.
 Originally only made up of a lone fortified tower, Kalmar Castle developed over time to become an imposing stronghold and castle.

-In the sixteenth century Kalmar Castle was expanded and renovated in the hands of Kings Erik XIV and Johan III, monarchs of the House of Vasa, giving it a Renaissance feel it still has today.
+In the 16th century Kalmar Castle was expanded and renovated in the hands of Kings Erik XIV and Johan III, monarchs of the House of Vasa, giving it a Renaissance feel it still has today.
+Both Erik XIV and Johan III hired artists and carpenters from Europe to modernise the castle architecture and decorations.

 Discover the best Historic Sites in Sweden, from Kalmar Castle to the fascinating Vasa Museum and more, includes an interactive map of Swedish cultural locations and monuments.